mdlerch/git_for_jsm/slides/script2.md

 - My goal for this talk is to clarify these points, and hopefully inspire people to start using git.

-- I do not intend to teach people how to use `git`
+- I do not intend to teach people how to use git
 - There are already a number of resources to learn git on the web
-- And I believe my target audience would benefit greater from a big picture than hearing me talk about the details and commands.
+- And I believe my target audience would benefit greater from a big picture perspective.
+- Rather than hearing me talk about the details and commands.

 `git` vs github